123456789_123456789_123456789_123456789_123456789_

 Disclaimer

-There is NO WARRANTY whatsoever if anything goes wrong, but href="ISSUES.html">ISSUES.html let us know and we’ll try our best to fix it.
+There is NO WARRANTY whatsoever if anything goes wrong, but href="ISSUES.html">ISSUES.html let us know and maybe someone can fix it.
+No commercial support will ever be provided by the amateur maintainer.

 unicorn is designed to only serve fast clients either on the local host or a fast LAN.
 See the PHILOSOPHY and DESIGN documents for more details regarding this.